-Post an idea
+Post an idea.

-Get feedback from the IBM team to refine your idea
+Get feedback from the IBM team and other customers to refine your idea.

 Possible to see workstation pools associated or defined for an agent workstation.

 TWS version 188.8.131.52 TDWC version 184.108.40.206 Possible to see workstation pools associated or defined for an agent workstation.
 In critical situations where a server with a TWS agent goes down or have severe performance problems, it is necessary, to identify which TWS agents as well as defined pools on this agent that is “hurt” by this situation.
 We know that the agent and pools will be marked as “Agent running = NO” in the TDWC, but if you have several agents and multiple pools on these agents, it can be very hard to answer question like: “Which pools is defined on this agent workstation?”
 Today one can open a pool definition in the TWS database and see agents defined as members on this pool.
 But it's not possible to see which pools that are served by a given agent.
 With this possibility operators can react promptly and without errors if critical situations occurs where an agent is down or have severe performance problems.
 It should be possible to create lists with information in TDWC as well as in TWS CLI (composer and/or conman).
 Please note that similar enhancements are addressed in RFE: 22540 and 25320.

 Do not place IBM confidential, company confidential, or personal information into any field.